twinkarma/RSE-Sheffield.github.io/_posts/2016-07-02-the-university-of-sheffield-named-an-nvidia-gpu-education-center.md

 This week I am very pleased to announce that the University of Sheffield has been awarded the status of an NVIDIA CUDA Education Centre.

-The faculty of Engineering has featured this in its latest [faculty newsletter](https://www.sheffield.ac.uk/faculty/engineering/news/nvidia-1.587003) and the Department of Computer Science has published more details in a [news feature](https://www.sheffield.ac.uk/dcs/latest-news/nvidia-1.587214).
+The faculty of Engineering has featured this in its latest [faculty newsletter](https://www.sheffield.ac.uk/faculty/engineering/news/nvidia-1.587003).

 ## But what does this mean to the RSE community at Sheffield and beyond?